Senior Lecturer in International Business

 Senior Lecturer in Physics

-Elisabetta Canetta investigates the use of bioengineering devices for the rehabilitation of stroke and other brain injury patients.
-She graduated from the University of Bologna (Italy) with an MPhys in theoretical nuclear physics and gained a PhD in Experimental Biophysics from the University of Grenoble (France).
-In 2004 Elisabetta moved to the UK and held a series of postdoctoral positions at the University of Abertay Dundee, Surrey University and St Andrews University.
-In 2013 she joined St Mary’s University as a Lecturer in Physics.
-She is currently a senior lecturer in Physics and in addition to her scientific interests, Elisabetta’s research encompasses the transcendence of mathematics and physics and their synergic relationship with theology.
-Her main research interests are in philosophical natural theology; in particular, she is investigating how physical and mathematical theories can be used to further explore theological doctrines.
+Dr Canetta works on the use of bioengineering devices for the rehabilitation of stroke and other brain injury patients.
+She moved to the UK in 2004 and held a series of postdoctoral positions at the Universities of Abertay, Surrey and St Andrews.
+She is a senior lecturer in Physics and her research encompasses the transcendence of mathematics and physics and their synergic relationship with theology.

 Senior Lecturer in Medical Law and Ethics